Easy Scalloped Potatoes Recipe

 - 1/4 cup chives finely chopped, to garnish

 Preheat oven to 375˚F with the rack in the center of your oven.
-You'll need a 9×13 casserole dish.
+You'll need a buttered 9×13 casserole dish.

 In a large mixing bowl, stir together ranch, mayonnaise, milk, minced garlic and 1 cup cheddar cheese.
 Add thinly sliced potatoes and stir until every slice is coated in the creamy sauce.

-Spread the potatoes evenly into the lined casserole dish, patting them evenly into the dish, then sprinkle on remaining 1 cup cheddar cheese.
+Spread the potatoes evenly into the casserole dish, patting them evenly into the dish, then sprinkle on remaining 1 cup cheddar cheese.

 Cover tightly with foil and bake at 375˚F for 65-75 minutes or until tender when pierced with a knife. then remove foil and bake an additional 5 minutes.
 Broil on high heat for about 2-3 minutes at the end to lightly brown the cheese crust.
 Rest for 10-15 minutes then garnish with chives to serve.